 Another food entrepreneur’s dream (in this case, an 11-year-old girl) gets shut down by the government.
 Maybe it’s time to get Illinois’ cottage food law amended!
 Is this girl really hazardous to the public health?
 As Kathleen mentioned below, coincidentally, a campaign for an improved cottage food law in Illinois just begun.
 Show your support by […]

-UPDATE: This bill has currently been tabled, but it doesn’t look like the advocates are about to give up!
-Virginia has a new bill filed for the next legislative session (HB 135), call the “Virginia Food Freedom Act”, which is trying to go where no cottage food law has gone before!
-Its basic premise is to […]
+UPDATE: This bill was initially tabled, and has now been abandoned Virginia has a new bill filed for the next legislative session (HB 135), call the “Virginia Food Freedom Act”, which is trying to go where no cottage food law has gone before!
+Its basic premise is to allow home cooks to make any kind of […]

 A couple bakers in Minnesota, along with the Institute of Justice, have just taken the state’s Department of Agriculture by surprise.
 As part of IJ’s Food Freedom Initiative, they are filing a lawsuit that is designed to question the very premise of the cottage food law in Minnesota.
 But in the bigger picture, they are […]